 Are you not ready to head back yet?

 Once you’ve had your fill of shrimp, keep the theme of wildlife spotting alive with a visit to Laniakea Beach, home to a local population of some very sleepy sea turtles.

 The kids will love the informational posters along the beach that let them know what the turtles are named.

-As always, keep a safe distance from the wildlife, and pay attention to any ropes signaling where you should be observing the sea turtles from.
+As always, keep a safe distance from the wildlife, and pay attention to any ropes signaling where you should observe the sea turtles.